UO-CIT-notWeso/CIT-Minor/README.md

 - (deliverable for project 4)

 ## Lab 6 consists of:
-- Join GitHub and work through Introduction to GitHub course
+- Joining GitHub and working through the Introduction to GitHub course
-- Create lab file
+- Creating a lab file
 - Classes overview
-- Create and test Book class
+- Creating and testing Book class
-- Create and test Library class
+- Creating and testing Library class
-- Add at least two more books to the library
+- Adding at least two more books to the library
-- Add ISBN and a delete book method
+- Adding a ISBN and a delete book method
 - (deliverable for project 5)

 ## Lab 7 consists of: